SpikeAlerts/Website/pages/updates.md

 We will aim to update this weekly on Wednesdays!

+## 2-14-2024

+[Version 2.0](https://github.com/SpikeAlerts/SpikeAlerts) has the full workflow public on Github.
+A little more documentation/testing then we will fork this and begin developing the Minneapolis instance of SpikeAlerts (SpikeAlerts_Mpls)!
+This is where we can start the work to include all of the user feedback we've received!

+We noticed that our SpikeMovies were getting viewed/downloaded too much, and Google throttled our Drive.
+The workaround (for now) is having a [Youtube channel](https://www.youtube.com/@SpikeAlerts) for folks to view.
+Download links will be sent upon request.

+Lastly, the lead developers discussed serving our own website for SpikeAlerts_Mpls complete with a webmap of the real-time information (and potentially a discussion board).
+This website will then transition into more of a landing page for the greater SpikeAlerts project.
+To begin early March.

 ## 2-7-2024

-The base (updating sensors & alerts) of [version 2.0](https://github.com/SpikeAlerts/SpikeAlerts)) runs smooth.
+The base of [version 2.0](https://github.com/SpikeAlerts/SpikeAlerts) runs smooth (up to updating alerts).
 We've also made an informational brochure for distributing at community events, schools, etc.

-Next week we'll start working on updating the website, adding the Points of Interest extension (POIs formerly "Sign Up Information"), and developing flask apps (API and webmap).
+Next week we'll start working on updating the website, adding the Points of Interest (POIs formerly "Sign Up Information") & Reports, and developing flask apps (API and webmap).

 ## 1-31-2024